MinoruSekine/libfixedpointnumber/docs/README.md

 It is not necessary to build and link static link library of libfixedpointnumber because all implementations are available in header files.

+## Build

+Is this section, you can know things given by Makefile of libfixedpointnumber.

 ### List of build targets